Korean Chicken Skewers

 Chicken Kebabs (Kabobs)

 Another mystery is the spelling of kebabs or kabobs.
-I actually think kebab it the official word.
-However, since I’m not entirely sure I’m sticking with skewers today.
+I actually think kebab is the official term.
+However, we’re sticking with skewers today to eliminate confusion.

 We love Korean Fried Chicken, with its crispy crust and spicy-sweet glaze.